Subject Statement of Intent – Art

 - Know about a range of great artist, craft makers and designers, showing a good understanding of the historical and cultural development of their art form.

-Each class throughout the school has a one to two-hour Art lesson lead by an Artist each week.
-During these lessons the children have the opportunities to develop their art skills and knowledge using an individual sketch book which they continue to use each year to show their progression within art.
-Opportunities for Artistic expression are also provided by class teachers when teaching other subject areas.
+Each class throughout the school has a one to two-hour Art lesson each week.
+During these lessons, the children have the opportunities to develop their art skills and knowledge using an individual sketch book which they continue to use each year to show their progression within Art.
+Opportunities for Artistic expression are also provided across other subject areas such as RE and PSHE.

 The teaching and implementation of the Art and Design Curriculum at Holy Rosary School is based on the National Curriculum and linked to subject themes to ensure a well-structured approach to this creative subject.
 Progression maps show clear progression of knowledge and skills being developed.
 Areas covered include Stone Age cave paintings, portraits of important people from History (including Neil Armstrong and Christopher Columbus), WW2 aircrafts, nature and models of the moon.